JetBrains/junie-guidelines/guidelines/python/django/guidelines-with-explanations.md

 - Never commit secrets to version control

 **Explanation:**
-- Historically many Django developers used multiple settings files for local, testing, and production, but with environment variables you can use a single `settings.py` file with greater security
+- Using multiple settings files is no longer a best practice.
+Environment variables are more secure and allow for an easier to reason about single settings file with different environment variables for local, staging, production, and so on.
-- If you prefer a specific 3rd party package for managing environment variables, add it here: popular options include `django-environ`, `environs`, `python-dotenv`, `python-decouple` and `direnv`
+- If you have a preference for an environment variable package, add it here.
+Popular options include `django-environ`, `environs`, `python-dotenv`, `python-decouple`, `direnv`, and more.

 ## Database
 - Use migrations for all database changes